Does Mole Removal Leave A Scar

 If you are looking to completely remove a mole and reduce the likelihood of it growing back, surgical excision is the best option.
 During this procedure, your dermatologist will first numb the area with injections of anesthesia before surgically cutting out the mole with a scalpel, separating it from the rest of your skin, and removing it with tweezers or forceps.
 The tissue is then sent to a laboratory for confirmation analysis.

 To ensure that all of the mole tissue is removed, your doctor may also remove a small amount of healthy skin around the mole.
 They will then apply pressure or cauterize the area to stop bleeding before stitching the wound closed.
-While surgical excisions are the most effective at removing both benign and malignant moles, they will also leave a postsurgical scar.
+While surgical excisions are the most effective at removing both benign and malignant moles, they are also the most likely to leave a scar.

 Laser Removal

-While laser treatment is convenient and less invasive than excisions or shave removals, it isn’t always the best option.
+While laser treatment is convenient and less invasive than excisions or shave removals, it isn’t always the best option compared to traditional surgery.
 Since the tissue is destroyed, your dermatologist won’t be able to send it to the lab for confirmation of diagnosis, and you have a higher chance of the mole growing back.

 Electrodessication